 - 1. All of the hazardous exhaust ductwork and other laboratory exhaust within both the occupied space and the shafts are under negative pressure while in operation. - 2.
 The hazardous exhaust ductwork manifolded together within the occupied space must originate within the same fire area. - 3.
 Hazardous exhaust ductwork originating in different fire areas and manifolded together in a common shaft shall meet the provisions of Section 717.5.3, Exception 1, Item 1.1 of the International Building Code. - 4.
-Each control branch has a flow regulating device. - 5.
+Each control branch has a flow-regulating device. - 5.
 Perchloric acid hoods and connected exhaust shall be prohibited from manifolding. - 6.
 Radioisotope hoods are equipped with filtration, carbon beds or both where required by the registered design professional. - 7.
-Biological safety cabinets are filtered. - 8.
-Each hazardous exhaust duct system shall be served by redundant exhaust fans that comply with either of the following: - 8.1.
+Biological safety cabinets are filtered.

+- 8. Each hazardous exhaust duct system shall be served by redundant exhaust fans that comply with either of the following: - 8.1.
 The fans shall operate simultaneously in parallel and each fan shall be individually capable of providing the required exhaust rate. - 8.2.
 Each of the redundant fans is controlled so as to operate when the other fan has failed or is shut down for servicing.

-510.6 Design.
+510.5 Design.
 Systems for removal of vapors, gases and smoke shall be designed by the constant velocity or equal friction methods.
 Systems conveying particulate matter shall be designed employing the constant velocity method.

-510.6.1 Balancing.
+510.5.1 Balancing.
 Systems conveying explosive or radioactive materials shall be prebalanced by duct sizing.
 Other systems shall be balanced by duct sizing with balancing devices, such as dampers.
 Dampers provided to balance airflow shall have securely fixed minimum-position blocking devices to prevent restricting the flow below the required volume or velocity.

-510.6.2 Emission control.
+510.5.2 Emission control.
 The design of the system shall be such that the emissions are confined to the area in which they are generated by air currents, hoods or enclosures and shall be exhausted by a duct system to a safe location or treated by removing contaminants.

-510.6.3 Hoods required.
+510.5.3 Hoods required.
 Hoods or enclosures shall be used where contaminants originate in a limited area of a space.
 The design of the hood or enclosure shall be such that air currents created by the exhaust systems will capture the contaminants and transport them directly to the exhaust duct.

-510.6.4 Contaminant capture and dilution.
+510.5.4 Contaminant capture and dilution.
 The velocity and circulation of air in work areas shall be such that contaminants are captured by an airstream at the area where the emissions are generated and conveyed into a product-conveying duct system.
 Contaminated air from work areas where hazardous contaminants are generated shall be diluted below the thresholds specified in Section 510.2 with air that does not contain other hazardous contaminants.

-510.6.5 Makeup air.
-Makeup air shall be provided at a rate approximately equal to the rate that air is exhausted by the hazardous exhaust system.
+510.5.5 Makeup air.
+Makeup air from all sources shall be provided during operations at a rate approximately equal to the rate that air is exhausted by the hazardous exhaust system.
+Makeup air shall be provided by gravity or mechanical means or both.
+Mechanical makeup air systems shall be automatically controlled to start and operate simultaneously with the exhaust system.
+The makeup air shall not reduce the effectiveness of the exhaust system.
 Makeup air intakes shall be located in accordance with Section 401.4.

-510.6.6 Clearances.
+510.5.6 Clearances.
 The minimum clearance between hoods and combustible construction shall be the clearance required by the duct system.

-510.6.7 Ducts.
+510.5.7 Ducts.
 Hazardous exhaust duct systems shall extend directly to the exterior of the building and shall not extend into or through ducts and plenums.